-Title Undertaking a Sports Based Mentorship as a Mentee

-Level Two

-Credit Value 8

-Guided Learning Hours (GLH) 64

-OCN NI Unit Code CBD992

-Unit Reference No Y/616/6103

-Unit purpose and aim(s): This unit will enable the learner to understand the process of gaining and reviewing a sports based mentorship as a mentee to support own professional development.

-Lea arning Outcomes Assessment Criteria 1.
-Be able to apply to become a mentee within a sports based mentorship.
+Title Undertaking a Sports Based Mentorship as a Mentee Level Two Credit Value 8 Guided Learning Hours (GLH) 64 OCN NI Unit Code CBD992 Unit Reference No Y/616/6103 stand the process of gaining and reviewing a sports based mento rship as a mentee to support own professional development.
+Learning Outcomes Assessment C Criteria Be able to apply to become a mentee within a sports based mentorship.
 1.1.
 Define what is meant by a sports based mentorship.
 1.2.
 Describe the role of mentee and mentor within a sports based mentorship.
 1.3.
 Use effective job-searching techniques to find three suitable mentee opportunities within a sports based mentorship.
 1.4.
 Apply for a suitable mentee position within a sports based mentorship.
 1.5.
-Demonstrate effective interview skills during an interview for a mentee position within a sports based mentorship.
-2. Be able to document own professional development in sport.
+Demonstrate effective interview skills during an interview for a mentee position within a sports 2.
+Be able to document own professional development in sport. based mentorship.
 2.1.
 Use an appropriate methodology or planning tool with a mentor to assist with setting achievable personal career goals.
 2.2.
 Use an appropriate medium to record own development as a mentee during a sports based mentorship.
-3. Be able to reflect on own experience as a mentee within a sports based mentorship.
-3.1.
-Summarise the benefits of undertaking a sports based mentorship as a mentee.
-3.2.
-Assess feedback from others on own performance as a mentee during chosen sports based mentorship.
-3.3.
-Describe own experience as a mentee within a sports based mentorship including recommendations for future career development.
+Be able to reflect on own examples on the mentee within a sports bas based me 3.2.
+Assess fer performar based me 3.3.
+Describe o sports bas own experience as a mentee within a sed mentorship including ndations for future career olleagues and stakeholders in sport rning outcomes and assessment Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log